omdgn/newsPortal/README.md

 # 📰 News Portal

-A simple and functional news site front-end design that presents news content to users through a modern web interface.
+This is a simple and functional news portal front-end design that presents news content through a modern web interface.
+In this design, clicking on news or author images redirects the user to the corresponding content pages.

+Special thanks to [WeatherAPI](https://www.weatherapi.com/weather/q/izmir-2437419) for providing weather data used in the widget.

 ## 📌 Project Overview